Tornevall/tornevall-networks-social-media-tools/README.md

 ## Requirements

-* Access to the ChatGPT API
+* Access to the ChatGPT API.
-* A secret key
+* A secret key.
-* Money
+* Money (Yeah, there is a subscription fee for the API).

 ## What is this?